HepaGam B Side Effects

 Generic name: hepatitis b immune globulin

 Note: This document contains side effect information about hepatitis b immune globulin.
-Some of the dosage forms listed on this page may not apply to the brand name HepaGam B.
+Some dosage forms listed on this page may not apply to the brand name HepaGam B.

 Applies to hepatitis b immune globulin: solution.

 Along with its needed effects, hepatitis b immune globulin (the active ingredient contained in HepaGam B) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor or nurse immediately if any of the following side effects occur while taking hepatitis b immune globulin: